 - a clean towel and an out-of-the-way, heat-resistant surface on which to set the jars once they are finished (we used a bath towel, as we processed many jars)

 Once everything is in readiness, you can proceed to wash and fill your jars.

-Please not that I am demonstrating with old (but well serviced) pressure canners.
+Important note: Please note that I am demonstrating old (but well-serviced) pressure canners.
 Be sure you read and understand the instructions which come with your particular model or type.

 Wash each jar thoroughly in hot, soapy water, paying special attention to the threads around the top, and the bottoms of the jars on the inside, especially if they have been used before.
-You may also prepare them in an automatic dish washer, or by sterilizing in an oven.
-200* F. for 20 minutes per batch is a general rule.
+You may also prepare them in an automatic dishwasher or by sterilizing them in an oven at 200 °F for 20 minutes per batch is a general rule.
 If your jars have been stored in a basement or outbuilding in which vermin have been allowed to run, you would be wise to soak them in water to which a bit of chlorine has been added.

 Put the lid of the canner on, aligning the two marks on the lid and body of the canner (on the front), and tighten the screws down in opposite pairs, snugly.
 Go around at least twice, checking the screws for tightness, before turning the fire on under the canner.